-The Middlesex-London Health Unit (MLHU) is the lead agency working with the Ministry of Health, Public Health Ontario plus additional healthcare providers to monitor the COVID-19 situation and take actions as appropriate.
-Southwest Middlesex places the health and well-being of our community first and foremost and are following recommendations from MLHU to ensure that we are prepared to respond to the situation as it evolves.
-The information below offers you the best sources of information concerning Covid-19 (Coronavirus).
-The resources below apply to individuals, business and industry and are provided to help guide you through the pandemic.
+On June 9, 2022, Southwest Middlesex terminated its local COVID-19 State of Emergency (set in place March 17, 2020).
+Southwest Middlesex continues to place the health and well-being of our community first and foremost and we continue to follow recommendations from MLHU to ensure that we are prepared to respond to any situation as it evolves.
+The information below offers you the best sources of information and guidance concerning Covid-19 (Coronavirus) which apply to individuals, business and industry.

 COVID-19 Public Health Measures and Advice

 The Province of Ontario and our local Health Unit have great information and advice as linked below.
-Here you will find current information including how to operate during the current order and find excellent resources to help you through the pandemic.
+Here you will find current information concerning COVID-19.

 - Province of Ontario